Lutrel History, Family Crest & Coats of Arms

 "In England the Luttrells were first seated in Nottinghamshire.
 Geoffrey Loterel, who held Gamston in that county, and some other manors in Derbyshire, obtained a great Lincolnshire barony, with Hoton-Paganel in Yorkshire, through his wife Trethesenta, daughter of William Paganel , and in the end his sole heir. "

 Early Origins of the Lutrel family

-The surname Lutrel was first found in Lincolnshire where one of the first records of the name was Sir Geoffrey de Luterel I (1160-1222), courtier and confidante of King John.
+The surname Lutrel was first found in Nottinghamshire, but in Lincolnshire the aforementioned Sir Geoffrey de Luterel I (1160-1222), was courtier and confidante of King John.
 His son, Robert Luttrel was Lord Chancellor of Ireland (1238-1245) and his great grandson Sir Geoffrey Luttrell III (1276-1345) held a family seat at Irnham Hall at Irnham in Lincolnshire.

 Later, a branch of the family held a family seat at Beskaby in Leicestershire.
 "The manor of 'Bescoldeby' was held in 1363 by Andrew Luttrell, for Croxton Abbey."

 Early History of the Lutrel family

 This web page shows only a small excerpt of our Lutrel research.
 Another 86 words (6 lines of text) covering the years 1295, 1518, 1551, 1628, 1666, 1656, 1666, 1490, 1554, 1657, 1732, 1226, 1238, 1420, 1655, 1717, 1713, 1787 and 1800 are included under the topic Early Lutrel History in all our PDF Extended History products and printed products wherever possible.